-Junk cars are an eyesore and a safety concern for neighborhoods!
+Junk cars and inoperative vehicles are an eyesore and a safety concern for neighborhoods!
 They also violate the Zoning Ordinance!

-Some parts of the County limit how commercial vehicles, RVs and boat trailers can be parked on the street or in the neighborhood.
+- Commercial vehicles, RVs and boat trailers can be parked on the street but

-An Inoperative Vehicle (IOV) is a vehicle without current tags or an inspection sticker has not been 'certified' as safe so is considered an 'inoperative' vehicle.
+An Inoperative Vehicle (IOV) is a vehicle without current tags or a current inspection sticker is considered an 'inoperative' vehicle.
 Vehicles under repair or parted out are also considered an IOV.
-Inoperative vehicles cannot be parked outside a garage and cannot be housed in a "carport".
+Inoperative vehicles cannot be parked outside of a garage and cannot be housed in a "carport".
 Inoperative vehicles that are parked on the street should be reported to the Police Department's non-emergency number 703-792-6500.
-If the inoperative vehicle is parked on private property outside of a garage it should be reported
+If the inoperative vehicle is parked on private property outside of a garage it should be

 or at 703-792-7018.

-The specific definition of a commercial vehicle is available in the code Chapter 32 Article I. Article III Part 300 provides more details about motor vehicle parking and storage.
+The specific definition of a commercial vehicle is available in the Muni-code at Chapter 32 Article I. Article III Part 300 provides additional information regarding motor vehicle parking and storage.
 Click here to view the code.

 Watercraft, RVs, Boat Trailers, Camping Trailers

-Some parts of the County prohibit RVs and boat trailers from being parked on the street.
-Visit Watercraft Boat Trailer RV and Camping Trailers for a discussion of the ordinance boundaries of areas where they are prohibited on the street and a link to a map showing where the ordinance is enforced.
+Watercraft Boat Trailer RV and Camping Trailers for a discussion of the ordinance boundaries of areas where they are prohibited on the street and a link to a map showing where parking is allowed.